Tim Melia: Sporting KC

 In December 2014, after having joined them in the previous season as an emergency pool goalkeeper, he signed with Sporting KC for the 2015 season.

 After beginning the 2015 season as the understudy to starter Luis Marín, Melia emerged as the starter in May and was the primary goalkeeper for the remainder of the season.
 For his breakthrough efforts, Melia was named MLS Comeback Player of the Year.

 Since earning the starting job, Melia has emerged as one of the top keepers in the league.
 He has led SKC to the U.S. Open Cup titles in both 2015, where SKC prevailed in a penalty shootout, and 2017, a hard-fought victory against the New York Red Bulls.
 Following a 2017 season where he allowed a record-low 0.78 goals per game, Melia was named MLS Goalkeeper of the Year, and also earned a spot on the MLS Best XI.

+Melia's contract was not renewed ahead of the 2025 season, ending his 9-year long tenure with the club.
+On April 3, 2025, he announced his retirement from professional soccer.